-- ☐ Insert the tethered lock pin through the latch and lock holes, and close the tethered wire lock pin, if applicable (Figure 16). - ☐ Failure to correctly lock the latch can result in separation of the trailer and vehicle which, if not avoided, could result in death or serious injury.
+- ☐ Insert the tethered lock pin through the latch and lock holes, and close the tethered wire lock pin, if applicable (Figure 6.10). - ☐ Failure to correctly lock the latch can result in separating the trailer from the vehicle which, if not avoided, could result in death or serious injury.